MicrosoftDocs/dataexplorer-docs/data-explorer/lightingest.md

 ---
-title: Use LightIngest to ingest data into Azure Data Explorer.
+title: Use LightIngest to ingest data into Azure Data Explorer
 description: Learn about LightIngest, a command-line utility for ad-hoc data ingestion into Azure Data Explorer. ms.reviewer: tzgitlin ms.topic: how-to